zushicat/cologne-trees-data/dataschema.md

 - **highway:** following the OSM naming convention, using **all** types of mapped ways incl. sidewalks
 - **green_spaces_leisure:** green spaces occuring in mostly urban areas
-- **green_spaces_agriculture:** green spaces occuring in mostly rural areas
+- **green_spaces_agriculture:** green spaces occuring in mostly rural areas or null

 These categories are reflecting the most likely stress level of a tree environment:
 - streets et.al.: high
 - parks et.al.: medium
 - forests et.al: low

+**Please note**
+This attribute allows multiple categories, because (out of technical reasons) all highway (line) elements have a surrounding default buffer of approx. 5 meter, whereas the green spaces are usually defined as polygon areas.
+In case that both a green space and a higway attribute occure in the tree_location_type object, this indicates that a tree is at least near a highway although it intersects with a defined green space polygon.
+(If in doubt, you then may prefer the green space attribute.)

 Following values are requested for each respective category: